Almipartner/core/README.md

 * Android:
     * Build: NDK r19c

-If you want to use Clang with the LibreOffice compiler plugins, the minimal version of Clang is 5.0.2.
+If you want to use Clang with the AlterOffice compiler plugins, the minimal version of Clang is 5.0.2.
 Since Xcode doesn't provide the compiler plugin headers, you have to compile your own Clang to use them on macOS.

 You can find the TDF configure switches in the distro-configs/ directory.

-To setup your initial build environment on Windows and macOS, we provide the LibreOffice Development Environment ([LODE](https://wiki.documentfoundation.org/Development/lode)) scripts.
+To setup your initial build environment on Windows and macOS, we provide the AlterOffice Development Environment ([LODE](https://wiki.documentfoundation.org/Development/lode)) scripts.

 For more information see the build instructions for your platform in the